strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 2.0.2 - 2025-03-13 =
+* BUG FIX: Fixed a PHP fatal error that could occur when 3rd party code called functions that were removed in the v2.0 release. #184 (@dparker1005)

 = 2.0.1 - 2025-03-05 =
 * ENHANCEMENT: Now allowing more HTML tags in the directory and profile pages. #179 (@kimcoleman)
 * ENHANCEMENT: Added a new filter `pmpromd_allowed_html` to customize the allowed HTML tags in the directory and profile pages. #179 (@kimcoleman)